thesethneal/front-row/java/README.md

 ### Datasource

-A Datasource has been configured for you in `/src/resources/application.properties`.
+A Datasource has been configured in `/src/resources/application.properties`.
 It connects to the database using the `capstone_appuser` database user.
 You can change the name of this database if you want, but remember to change it here and in the `create.sh` script in the database folder:

 ```
 # datasource connection properties